What Are PTSD Flashbacks And What Triggers Them?

 While it can be physically uncomfortable in the moment, these functions can provide energy and oxygen to the body.
 They can also keep the person fully alert and aware of any other possible threats around them.

-In the last step of the fight-or-flight response, the HPA axis (which contains the hypothalamus (H), pituitary gland (P) and the adrenal glands (A) can then release hormones through this chain.
+In the last step of the fight-or-flight response, the HPA axis (which contains the hypothalamus (H), pituitary gland (P) and the adrenal glands (A)) can then release hormones through this chain.
 First, the corticotropin-releasing hormone will travel to the pituitary gland from the hypothalamus, and then the adrenocorticotropic hormone will reach the adrenal glands—which will then release cortisol.

+Cortisol levels spike after adrenaline does, keeping the sympathetic nervous system activated and on high alert.
+When a threat passes, such as when a post-traumatic stress disorder (PTSD) episode ends, cortisol will decrease.
 The parasympathetic nervous system can then step in and help bring the body to homeostasis, returning the heart and breathing rates back to typical patterns.

 Are PTSD flashbacks treatable?